-- 36. Osteopathic educational institutions are subject to the Equality Act provisions that apply to further and higher education institutions13.
-They are also subject to the public sector equality duty14.
-This is a general duty which requires public bodies to take steps not only to eliminate unlawful discrimination, but also to actively promote equality of opportunity and to foster good relations between people who share a particular protected characteristic and people who do not. - 37.
+- to actively promote equality of opportunity and to foster good relations between people who share a particular protected characteristic and people who do not. - 37.
 The Act prohibits osteopathic educational institutions from discriminating against, harassing or victimising applicants or students. - 38.
-An applicant or a student who believes they have been discriminated against, harassed or victimised by an education institution, can make a claim under the Equality Act. - 39.
-Educational institutions can decide how best to put in place their obligations under the Equality Act, so institutions will use different approaches to achieve the same ends dependent on their size, and the nature of the institution.
+An applicant or a student who believes they have been discriminated against, harassed or victimised by an education institution, can make a claim under the Act. - 39.
+Educational institutions can decide how best to put in place their obligations under the Act, so institutions will use different approaches to achieve the same ends dependent on their size, and the nature of the institution.